Your Reliable Fabric Manufacturer Since 2007!

 5. Orta Anadolu (Turkey)

-• Best for: Brands seeking durable, eco-friendly denim at scale.
+• Best For: Brands seeking durable, eco-friendly denim at scale, especially those interested in hemp and circular denim options.

 Bonus: Saitex (Vietnam)